liaochenlanruo/pgcgap/docs/PGCGAP.md

 - V1.0.23
   - The "--Assess" function of module "ACC" was enhanced to (1) generate a summary file containing the status of all genomes (before and after the short sequence filtering), (2) auto move the low-quality genomes (that is genomes with N50 length less than 50 k) to a directory, and others to another directory.

+- V1.0.24
+  - Fixed a little bug of module "Pan" to avoid the interference of special characters (>) in sequence ID to the program.

 ---

 <center><strong>